Macau-LYXia/MVAE-DFDPNnet-update/README.md

 #### Embedding
 * Demo.py:compact feature learning by integrating heterogeneous network
 * MVAE:construct deep network for Multi-View Variational Autoencoder (epoch = 500,batchsize =100)

+We provided the pre-trained vector representations for drugs and proteins, which were used to produce the results in our paper.
+* drugFeature.txt
+* proteinFeature

 *Basic Usage
 `$ python  demo.py'